Ruuv1337/RTP_IX/README.md

 ## Changelog
 <details>

+### Log on 30.10.20
+1. Added adjustment of attack speed from the config file for some skills.

 ### Log on 24.10.20
 1. Fix Feature Inaccessibility Mode.
 2. Add new command "ina h r" - Set Auto Teleport to monster Radius (r)